ShZil/network-utilities/Scanner/README.md

 [20:36] First get a password, then build the file.
 Because building the file can be quite long (if NetworkStorage has thousands of entities to resolve), I don't wanna keep the user waiting for too long.

+[20:37] "If and only if a network entity has no fields except the name, compare it by name."
+Not gonna mess with this algorithm the day before.
+It's fine.

+[20:38]